Want Want China (OTCMKTS:WWNTY) Sets New 52-Week High at $34.98

-Want Want China Holdings Limited (OTCMKTS:WWNTY – Get Free Report)’s stock price hit a new 52-week high during mid-day trading on Monday .
-The company traded as high as $34.98 and last traded at $34.98, with a volume of 0 shares trading hands.
+Shares of Want Want China Holdings Limited (OTCMKTS:WWNTY – Get Free Report) hit a new 52-week high during mid-day trading on Monday .
+The company traded as high as $34.98 and last traded at $34.98, with a volume of 0 shares changing hands.
 The stock had previously closed at $34.98.

 Analyst Ratings Changes

-Separately, JPMorgan Chase & Co. upgraded Want Want China from an “underweight” rating to a “neutral” rating in a research note on Thursday, July 27th.
+Separately, JPMorgan Chase & Co. upgraded shares of Want Want China from an “underweight” rating to a “neutral” rating in a research note on Thursday, July 27th.

 Want Want China Price Performance